Mauricioibzde/Shopping-list-app/README.md

 ## 🚀 Deployment

-The app is available at: ## https://mauricioibzde.github.io/Shopping-list-app/
+The app is available at: [Shopping List App](https://mauricioibzde.github.io/Shopping-list-app/)

 ---